erelsop/obrowse/README.md

 - **`videoSize`**: Specifies the size of the video recording.
 Format should be `widthxheight` (e.g., `"1280x720"`).
 - **`videoDir`**: The directory where video recordings are saved.
 - **`proxy`**: Sets a proxy server for the browser session.
+- **`testFrame`**: Specifies the testing framework to use for integrated testing.
+Accepted values are `jest` or `mocha`.
+- **`testFile`**: The path to the test file to be executed.
+This allows for automated testing alongside web browsing tasks, streamlining the testing process for web applications.

 Please ensure your configuration file matches this schema to avoid errors.
 You can specify the path to your configuration file when running `obrowse` with the `--cfg` option.